underlay/tasl.io/content/specs/instance-format.md

 }
 ```

-we would encode this instance (given here in an unofficial JSON format)
+we would encode this instance (given here in an informal JSON format)

 ```json
 {